 Front-tine tillers are generally more maneuverable due to their design and weight distribution.
 The tines are located in the front of the machine, which allows you to easily guide and control the tiller as you navigate through your garden.
 This makes them a great choice for beginners or individuals with limited physical strength or mobility.
 Front-tine tillers are also typically lighter and easier to transport, making it easier to move them around your garden or store them when not in use.

-See also Cordless Hand Tiller Review
+See also Earthwise Power Garden Tiller Cultivator Review

 Rear-tine tiller maneuverability